 Electricians, Millwrights, and Maintenance Workers

 Electricians, millwrights, and in-house maintenance workers employed by Missouri school districts or performing contract work at district facilities who drilled, cut, or otherwise disturbed aged insulation, floor tile, or ceiling tile during routine repairs are alleged to have released respirable asbestos fibers — often without any awareness that the materials reportedly contained asbestos.
-Electricians running conduit through mechanical chases lined with asbestos-containing materials from Johns-Manville, Owens-Illinois, Crane Co., and other manufacturers faced unrecognized fiber exposure with every installation.
+Electricians running conduit through mechanical chases lined with asbestos-containing materials from, and other manufacturers faced unrecognized fiber exposure with every installation.
 District maintenance employees who worked across multiple school buildings over the course of a career may have accumulated significant cumulative exposure from repeated disturbance of deteriorating asbestos-containing materials.

 Secondary (Take-Home) Exposure to Family Members